Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 Which are great potential plus points.

-And in the hands of a good chiropractor spinal manipulation of the back should be a very low risk treatment.
+And in the hands of a good chiropractor, spinal manipulation of the back should be a very low risk treatment.

-Now there is a chance that a direct injury could be caused if the chiropractor is too aggressive in the manipulation or hasn't spotted a vulnerability that exists in the vertebrae during the initial diagnosis.
+But there is a chance that a direct injury could be caused if the chiropractor is too aggressive in the manipulation or hasn't spotted a vulnerability that exists in the vertebrae during the initial diagnosis.

 This is because the neck is a far more vulnerable structure and it can be hard to diagnose problems in it before treatment.